Mileena28/Mileena28.github.io/astrology-content/360-horoscope/month-01.md

 ### Cosmic Weather
 The final day of the Awakener's month brings the deepest void before tomorrow's rebirth into the Lovers' realm.
 The Dark Moon completes its passage through the Void Temple, creating the ultimate ending that is simultaneously the ultimate beginning.
 The Awakener's transformation completes through touching absolute nothingness—the place where all revolutions begin and end.

 This is the cosmic reset point, the null space between cycles, the pregnant pause before the universe inhales again.
-Tomorrow brings new constellation energy, but today is pure transition through void.

 ### Universal Influence
 The month ends in supreme emptiness that contains infinite potential.
 Everything the Awakener has transformed over 30 days now dissolves into the void, becoming compost for next month's growth.
 This is not failure but fulfillment—transformation requires periodic returns to zero.